tomjoht/tomjoht.github.io/_visualcommunication/visualcommunication_sharp_clear_screenshots.md

 dual images. http://mattstow.com/experiment/responsive-images/responsive-images.html
 Instead, we could use a plugin, such as Retina JS, to tell browsers to serve hi-res images only when needed.
 Let's take a look at using one in action:

+we don't want to show a high quality image if it chokes the available bandwidth of our device!

+The resolution of an image file is simply a tag that is stored in the header information of thefile.
+You can create two copies of the same image file and set one to 72 ppi and the other to300 ppi, but the size of the file will not change!
+Both files will contain the same number ofpixels; they will simply be tagged so that the pixels are spaced closer together or farther apart.Different programs will choose to use this resolution setting or not.
+For example, a presenta-tion program like Microsoft PowerPoint or Apple Keynote doesn’t care about resolution, soit ignores the setting.
+These programs are only concerned with pixel dimensions, and theyusually display one image pixel per screen pixel (unless you shrink the image within the appli-cation, so you can fit more image area on-screen).The average computer screen has a resolu-tion somewhere between 72 and 96 ppi, so many digital cameras output files at 72 pixels perinch.
+At 72 ppi, an image from a four- or five-megapixel camera will have an area of severalsquare feet.
+That is, if you line up those four or five million pixels so that 72 of them take upone inch, then your image will end up being several feet long.
+When viewing on-screen in your image editor, this huge size isn’t a problem because the com-puter can zoom in and out of the image to fit it onto your screen.
+For printing, though, thisis far too large an area to fit on a typical printer, and 72 ppi is too low a resolution to yieldgood quality.
+If your goal is to post the image to a Web site, then resolution is completely irrelevant—theonly thing you care about is pixel count.
+A monitor has a fixed resolution.
+That is, the num-ber of pixels that cover one inch is always the same.
+So the only thing you need to concernyourself with is how many pixels there are in to

+Pixels (short for picture elements) are the colored dots that appear on your computer screen.
+It’s veryimportant to understand that, when speaking of printing from your computer, there is a differencebetween the pixels on your screen—which are measured in pixels per inch—and the dots of ink yourprinter creates, which are measured in dots per inch.
+We’ll be discussing this in more detail later.
+Fornow, take note that we’re measuring our images in pixels per inch or

+e.
+When you change the pixel count, you’ll either have to throw out someoriginal pixels or make up some additional

+ ppi.
+That is, if you line up 72 of your image’spixels side by side, you will cover one inch of

+ If you want to print this image on an 8" ϫ 10" piece of paper, while preserving its originalresolution, you could tell your computer to throw out enough pixels so it only has 8" ϫ 10"worth of pixels at 72 ppi.
+It would then discard every third pixel or so, to reduce the pixeldimensions of the image from 3648 ϫ 2736 pixels to 576 ϫ 720 pixels (see Figure 22.1).This process of changing the amount of data in the image is called resampling (or, more specif-ically, downsampling), because you are taking a sample of pixels from your original image tocreate a new, smaller im

+ pace.
+That is, the resolution of your image—the number ofpixels per inch—would have increased.
+This is what happens when you resize your imagewithout resampling (see Figure

+ d output.
+In imaging terms,resolution is simply the measure of how many pixels fit into a given space.
+For example, ifyour image has a resolution of 72 pixels per inch (ppi), the pixels in the image are sized andspaced so that 72 of them lined up alongside each other cover a distance of

+ If your goal is to post the image to a Web site, then resolution is completely irrelevant—theonly thing you care about is pixel count.
+A monitor has a fixed resolution.
+That is, the num-ber of pixels that cover one inch is always the same.
+So the only thing you need to concernyourself with is how many pixels there are in
+ {% endcomment %}